 The worst is when singer/songwriters sing a line like “I forgot this next line la la la.”
 That is so annoying.
 Not funny.
 If you can’t memorize your lyrics then bring a lyrics sheet on stage as reference.
 Or make shit up on the spot.

 The only thing worse than shitty lyrics is forgotten lyrics.

 3. I Want To Thank My Significant Other

 It’s like having a one on one conversation with someone in the audience off the mic.
 Uncomfortable for everyone else in the house.

-Leave her out of it.
+Leave them out of it.
 It makes you look whipped.
-If she did something truly awesome, then you can say something like “we’d like to thank our friend Sarah for getting this song into the hands of the music supervisor at Parenthood.”
+If they did something truly awesome, then you can say something like “we’d like to thank our friend Sarah for getting this song into the hands of the music supervisor at Parenthood.”

-If your girlfriend needs to be publicly thanked for her support then you have bigger issues you have to work out.
+If your significant other needs to be publicly thanked for their support then you have bigger issues you have to work out.

 4. I’m Sorry

 Don’t ever apologize on stage.
 It makes you look weak.
 I don’t care if you just dropped a baby.
 Don’t apologize.